kumarchandan1997/voice-typing/README.md

-# voice-typing using html css and javascript with 4 different language (English , Hindi , Gujarati ,Marathi)
+# voice-typing using html css and javascript in 4 different language (English , Hindi , Gujarati ,Marathi)